-Cellular respiration is a topic that can be a bit complicated for students to understand.
-Diagrams and worksheets can help children understand this process that occurs in living cells.
+Cellular respiration is a biology topic that can be a bit complicated for students to understand.
+Diagrams and free homeschooling worksheets can help children understand this process that occurs in living cells.
 The worksheets below should reinforce a basic study on this concept.

-To download the worksheets, simply click on the thumbnail image or the text directly below it.
-This will pull up a PDF version of the worksheet, which you can print or save to your computer.
+To download the worksheets, simply click on the image of the worksheet you want to use or the text directly below it.
+This will pull up a PDF version of the worksheet which you can print or save to your computer.
 On most computers, hit Ctrl/P and your printer's dialog box will pop up.
-Note that in order to see the worksheets properly, you have to have the latest version of Adobe reader.
+Note that in order to see the worksheets properly, you have to have the latest version of Adobe Reader.
+You can use the troubleshooting guide if you need help.

 ATP Crossword Puzzle